joelbenjaminboer/MachineLearing/README.md

 - create a dataset split                                X
 - create different models to train on                   X
 - create different metrics to check the models          X
-- Train different models on train split
+- Train different models on train split                 X
-- evaluate models with metrics
+- evaluate models with metrics                          X
 - alter parameters with validate split
 - evalute models again
 - import plots to visualize data